-The right procedure depends on your specific condition, rotator cuff health, and functional goals
+The right procedure depends on your specific condition, rotator cuff health, and functional goals.

-Anatomic Arthroplasty
+Anatomic arthroplasty

-In a reverse shoulder replacement, the normal ball-and-socket anatomy is reversed.
+The normal ball-and-socket anatomy is reversed.
 This design allows the shoulder to function even when the rotator cuff is severely damaged or absent.

 Most commonly performed shoulder replacement.